LaOwlLol/LaOwlSandbox/README.md

     b.
 Be sure to select the C++ tab in the new project wizard!

     c.
-Create the new project in a directory seperate from your Github projects directory for now.
+Create the new project in a directory seperate from your Github projects directory.
 Like an Unreal Projects directory or something...

 2. Clone This Git Project.